NeuroTechX/ntx_slack_archive/introductions.md

  >Hi!
 My name is Charles, I'm a Montreal-based Film Producer working on an exciting narrative feature film + interactive neurotech project about music disorders such as Amusia, PMT (permanent music tracking) and Melophobia.
 If you're a data scientist or a neurotech developer sharing an interest in music, brain-computer interfaces and interactive arts -- let's talk!

+10/18/2017 6:35 PM

+ **hectordomorozco** :

+ >Hey Charles!
+This might be of interest of you: I did a couple of internships in Brams (where we did reserach with music and neuroscience).
+When I was there last year, I helped Olivier Ginestet, a artist sonore that created a documentaire sonore de Brams.
+He has some really cool ideas and I thought it would be cool if you connected with him.
+Here is the finished documentary: <https://soundcloud.com/magnetobalado/la-fantaisie-du-brams-28-un-documentaire-de-creation-dolivier-ginestet>

+>

+>
+Let me now if this is something that inerests you :smile: